Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: The Isabelle/HOL Formalization of SFTs

-Having established the abstract definition of the SFT product operation in Section \ref{sec:product-operation}, we now present its algorithmic refinement.
-This section introduces an efficient implementation of the product construction and refines the abstract representation of transition labels to a concrete interval algebra, enabling practical computation.
+Having introduced the abstract definition of the SFT product operation in Section \ref{sec:abstract-layer}, we now turn to its algorithmic refinement.
+In this section, we present an efficient implementation of the product construction and refine the representation of transition labels into a Boolean algebra locale, which serves as the interface structure.